GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/configuration.md

 - `--tls-mode <TLS_MODE>`: TLS Mode;
 - `--user-provider <USER_PROVIDER>`: You can refer [authentication](/user-guide/clients/authentication);

-### Standalone subcommand flags
+### Standalone subcommand options

-You can list all the flags from the following command:
+You can list all the options from the following command:

 ```